-- o If you give birth to a child and apply for medical leave before bonding leave, you can use the Certification of Serious Health Condition form for both applications if the form reflects your child's actual date of birth (not due date). - Family leave to bond with a child who was adopted or placed in your family: - o Court documents to show foster care, adoption or guardianship placement, or - Other documentation that establishes the child's placement date, like a letter from an assigned social worker or agency.
+- Family leave to bond with a child who was born into your family: - o Both parents can use our Certification form (pregnancy and birth). - o If you give birth to a child and apply for medical leave before bonding leave, you can use the Certification form (medical leave) or the Certification form (pregnancy and birth) for both applications if the form reflects your child's actual date of birth (not due date). - Family leave to bond with a child who was adopted or placed in your family: - o Court documents to show foster care, adoption or guardianship placement, or - Other documentation that establishes the child's placement date, like a letter from an assigned social worker or agency.